Neutron-mirror neutron oscillations for solving the puzzles of ultrahigh-energy cosmic rays: Abstract

 \section{Abstract}

 Based on a newly proposed mirror-matter model of neutron-mirror neutron ($n-n'$) oscillations, the puzzles related to ultrahigh-energy cosmic rays (UHECRs) are explained.
-In particular, the phenomena around the Greisen-Zatsepin-Kuzmin (GZK) cutoff for UHECRs can be well understood under the new mirror matter model.
+In particular, the phenomena around the Greisen-Zatsepin-Kuzmin (GZK) cutoff for UHECRs can be well understood under the new mirror matter model assuming a mirror-to-ordinary temperature ratio of $T'/T \sim 0.3$.
 The suppression factor of the GZK effect due to the opacity of cosmic microwave background is calculated and agrees with the observations well.
 Most of the super-GZK events (i.e., above the GZK cutoff), as predicted in the new model, come from mirror matter sources that are invisible to electromagnetic telescopes and can penetrate the mirror cosmic microwave background at much further distances.
 Most remarkably, the anti-correlation between super-GZK and sub-GZK events in the hotspot observed by the Telescope Array (TA) collaboration can be naturally understood in this model.
 The possible correlations between the UHECRs from the TA hotspot and other nearby powerful sources such as high energy neutrinos detected by IceCube, the largest black hole merger (GW170729) observed by LIGO, and the hottest star-forming supercluster Lynx Arc, are discussed as well under the new theory.

-Ultrahigh-energy cosmic rays (UHECRs) with energies up to the order of $10^{20}$ eV have become a window for search of new physics beyond the standard model as some of these high energy particles are millions of times more energetic than anything we can produce at the most powerful accelerator on the planet (see Ref. \cite{anchordoqui2019} for a recent review on UHECRs).
+Ultrahigh-energy cosmic rays (UHECRs) with energies up to the order of $10^{20}$ eV have become a window for search of new physics beyond the standard model as some of these high energy particles are millions of times more energetic than anything we can produce at the most powerful accelerator on the planet (see Refs. \cite{anchordoqui2019,alvesbatista2019} for recent reviews on UHECRs).
 The UHECR protons can lose energy by interacting with relic photons of cosmic microwave background (CMB) via the following photopion reactions,

 where the threshold energy can be estimated from

 for the typical relic photon energy $E_{\gamma} = 10^{-3}$ eV corresponding to the CMB temperature of 2.73 K. On average, protons (or neutrons similarly) with energy above $E_{GZK}$ lose about 20\% energy per scattering and the mean free path of the photopion reactions can be estimated by $l_{\pi} = 1/(\sigma_{\pi} n_{\gamma}) \sim 10^7$ lightyears where the photopion cross section $\sigma_{\pi} \sim 0.2$ mb and relic photon number density $n_{\gamma} = 500$ cm$^{-3}$.
 Therefore, UHECR protons will quickly lose most of their energy to stay below $E_{GZK}$ when propagating at large cosmological distances and being scattered up to $10^3$ times.
 The cosmic ray spectrum will show an abrupt cutoff at the so-called Greisen-Zatsepin-Kuzmin (GZK) limit $E_{GZK}$ due to the opacity of CMB \cite{greisen1966,zatsepin1966}.
 Indeed, such a suppression at energies of $4-6\times 10^{19}$ eV was observed by large UHECR detector arrays \cite{thepierreaugercollaboration2008,highresolutionflyseyecollaboration2008}.